zackstout/programming-notes/NOTES.md

 - for every node, the value of its children is greater than or equal to its own value.
 - (Note: can also do max-heap, where value of each node's children is LESS than or equal to its own value)
 - Heaps are usually used to implement priority queues, where the smallest (or largest) element is always at the root of the tree.
-- Heaps are used in Prim's, Djikstra's, A\*, heapsort..
+- Heaps are used in Prim's, Dijkstra's, A\*, heapsort..

 ### Kth Largest Element in an Array